Detecting the hidden population of low-mass haloes in strong lenses: Method

 As in \citetalias{ORiordan2024}, we account for non-ellipticity in the lens mass distribution using multipole components.
 These are Fourier-like perturbations to the main lens density profile.
-To examine their effect on substructure detection, three versions of the model are trained. $\modelone$ includes no multipole perturbations in the training data. $\modeltwo$ includes them only up to amplitudes of $1$ per cent, and $\modelthree$ includes them up to 3 per cent. $\modelone$ essentially represents most strong lensing models used until recently, a power-law ellipsoid plus external shear. $\modeltwo$ represents the best extension to $\modelone$, with non-elliptical components informed by the isophotes of elliptical galaxies, a model which is being used more commonly at present. $\modelthree$ represents an extreme extension of $\modeltwo$, so that effects due to multipoles can be more easily borne out.
+To examine their effect on substructure detection, three versions of the model are trained. $\modelone$ includes no multipole perturbations in the training data. $\modeltwo$ includes them only up to amplitudes of $1$ per cent, and $\modelthree$ includes them up to 3 per cent. $\modeltwo$ and $\modelthree$ use multipoles of orders $1$, $3$, and $4$, with the amplitude of each order independently drawn from the model-dependent prior. $\modelone$ essentially represents most strong lensing models used until recently, a power-law ellipsoid plus external shear. $\modeltwo$ represents the best extension to $\modelone$, with non-elliptical components informed by the isophotes of elliptical galaxies, a model which is being used more commonly at present. $\modelthree$ represents an extreme extension of $\modeltwo$, so that effects due to multipoles can be more easily borne out.

 We then select a sample of $100$ lens systems from a catalogue of millions of simulated realistic strong lenses generated in \citetalias{ORiordan2023} according to the method of \citet{Collett2015}.
 We make the following cuts